 Since gettext needs to extract translatable strings form source files in order to let translators to localize them, the types of source files we use inside the repository are limitted to the file types supported by gettext program.
-Most of the source files supported by gettext are those from programming languages like C, C++, Bash, Python and Perl just to mention a few ones from the long list of supported formats.
+Most of source files supported by gettext are those from programming languages like C, C++, Bash, Python and Perl just to mention a few ones from the long list of supported formats.
 However, formats like SVG, XHTML and Docbook don't figure as supported in the long list of gettext supported source files.

-To translate XML based source files like SVG, XHTML and Docbook we use the xml2po program.
-This program comes with 'gnome-doc-utils' package and reads one XML based file to extract translatable strings from it.
-As result it creates one Portable Object that is use by xml2po itself to create a translated XML based file with the same definition of the source file where translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized obviously, for this to happen translators need to localize translatable strings inside the Portable Object first, localization won't appear as art of magic-).
+For these formats we use the xml2po program that come in the 'gnome-doc-utils' package instead.
+The xml2po program reads one XML based file and extracts translatable strings from it and creates one Portable Object that is use to create a translated XML based file with the same definition of the source file where translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized - obviously, for this to happen translators need to localize translatable strings inside the Portable Object first, localization won't appear as art of magic-).
 When using xml2po, the Machine Object file is used just temporally to produce the final translated XML based file.